Henry Noris: Biography

 Pope Clement X named him one of the qualificators of the Holy Office, in recognition of his learning and sound doctrine.
-In 1674, Noris was appointed court Theologian to Grand Duke Cosimo III of Tuscany, on the recommendation of Antonio Magliabecci, the Ducal Librarian.
-It was Cosimo III who appointed him lecturer in Sacred History at the University of Pisa (not Padua).
+In 1674, Noris was appointed court theologian to Grand Duke Cosimo III of Tuscany, on the recommendation of Antonio Magliabecci, the Ducal Librarian.
+It was Cosimo III who appointed him lecturer in church history at the University of Pisa.

-But, after the publication of these works, further charges were made against him of teaching the errors of Jansenius and Baius.
+But, after the publication of these works, further charges were made against Noris of teaching the heresies of Jansenius and Baius.
 In a brief to the prefect of the Spanish Inquisition, 31 July 1748, ordering the name of Noris to be taken off the list of forbidden books, Pope Benedict XIV says that these charges were never proved; that they were rejected repeatedly by the Holy Office, and repudiated by the popes who had honoured him.

 In 1675 he was admitted to Queen Christina of Sweden's salon in Rome.
 A fellow member was Cardinal Vincenzo Maria Orsini, the future Pope Benedict XIII.
 After her death in 1689, a formal Academy was founded in Rome, the Arcadian Academy, and Noris was a member.

 It is said that Noris was offered the bishopric of Pistoia, which he refused.
 This would have been in 1678, when the incumbent died.

-In 1692 Noris was made assistant Librarian in the Vatican by Pope Innocent XII.
-The Librarian at the time was Cardinal Girolamo Casanata, the same person who had supported Noris when he was brought before the Inquisition.
+In 1692 Noris was made assistant librarian in the Vatican by Pope Innocent XII.
+The librarian at the time was Cardinal Girolamo Casanata, the same person who had supported Noris when he was brought before the Inquisition.
 On 12 December 1695, Noris was named Cardinal-Priest of the Title of Sant'Agostino.
 In 1700, on the death of Cardinal Casanate, he was given full charge of the Vatican Library.

-Cardinal Noris participated in the 1700 Conclave after the death of Pope Innocent XII (Pignatelli), which elected Pope Clement XI (Albani)on 23 November.
+Noris participated in the 1700 Conclave after the death of Pope Innocent XII (Pignatelli), which elected Pope Clement XI (Albani)on 23 November.

 He died in Rome on 23 February 1704, at the age of 72, and was buried in his titular church of Sant'Agostino.